maciejmika/backbase_exercise/README.md

 2. Pull latest aerokube/selenoid image - run "docker pull aerokube/selenoid" in cmd line
 3. Rename 'docker-browsers.json' file to 'browsers.json', as this is a keyword used by Selenium-Jupiter to find correct browser config file.
 ### Drivers
 What about the drivers?
-Selenium-Jupiter uses webdriver-manager to download proper WebDriver for the selected browsers.
+Selenium-Jupiter uses webdriver-manager to download proper WebDriver for the selected browsers, so we save time on keeping the drivers updated.

 More info about TemplateTests usage with Selenium-Jupiter can be found here : https://bonigarcia.dev/selenium-jupiter/#template-tests